First Notes

 The Idea

-First Notes: stream artists' first drafts to fund students' first instruments.
+Stream artists' first drafts to fund students' first instruments.
 Major artists release the rough early recordings behind their biggest songs on Spotify, in partnership with Save The Music.
 Every stream generates a micro-donation funding students' first instruments — in perpetuity.
 Fans who already spend billions on music they love can now, for the first time, support the system that made it possible without changing a single behavior.
 First Notes launches not as a charity campaign but as a cultural event.
 A simultaneous drop of 30 artists' unreleased origin recordings in November — something people share before they're ever asked to give.
 Artists including Alicia Keys, Jon Batiste, Questlove, and Kelly Clarkson post their #FirstNotes stories on TikTok and Reels.
 The playlist lives on Spotify.
 The site tracks streams-to-dollars in real time.
 The moment fans hear what almost wasn't, they understand what's at stake.
 That's where the giving starts — and by design, where it doesn't stop.

 (03)